Become A Tutor

 - Have excellent communication skills and a patient approach to explaining concepts

 - Be able to recognize when to make referrals to appropriate campus resources when assistance beyond a tutor's qualifications is needed

 To apply to become a peer tutor:

-Please note, our application process has changed.
-All application materials must be submitted online via the link below.
+Please note, all application materials must be submitted online via the links below.

 - Complete a tutor application form online

 - Seek a faculty or teaching assistant recommendation for each of the subjects to be

 - Students do not need a separate recommendation for each course.
 However separate recommendations are required for each subject.

 - A recommendation from a Math instructor would be sufficient for MATH 1101 and MATH 1113.
 However, a student interested in tutoring Chemistry and Biology courses would need separate recommendations from an instructor in each of those departments.